DonaH/soda_pop/README.md

-## This is a Macthing Soda Pop Game based on jquery.
+## This is a Macthing Soda Pop Game based on html, css, & jquery.

 ###Instructions:
 * Download all files.